adamtrilling/blog-posts/simple_bdd/README.md

 # Catchy Title??

 In an ideal world, everyone who makes Rails apps would do test-driven development, but many do not do so due to the complexity of setup, the additional time it takes to write tests, and general laziness.
 I believe that by providing simple, powerful tools and the guidance in using them, at least the first two factors can be eliminated, and general laziness will become reason TO write tests rather than a reason NOT TO write tests.
-We're going to develop a blog application, just like every other Rails tutorial, but we're going to do so using TDD/BDD techniques to ensure our application is well-tested AND covers all of the proposed features.

-What is described here is feature-driven development.
-We are going to start by writing a computer-and-human-readable description of the features of our blog, the implement those features step-by-step, unit-testing each component as it is written.
-The failing tests tell us what we need to implement next.
+What is described here is feature-driven development, which is a natual extension of test-driven and behavior-driven development.
+The idea is to start by writing a computer-and-human-readable description of the features of our app, the implement those features step-by-step, unit-testing each component as it is written.
+The failing or pending tests tell us what we need to implement next.
 When a feature specification and all of its unit tests are passing, you'll know the feature is complete.

 In order to follow this tutorial, you'll need a basic understanding of Rails, and it will help if you've done a bit of testing with RSpec.
 The tools used are: